 “Two good points to know,” Rampont says: “The French drive a lot faster on surface streets than we do, and there are many roundabout intersections all over the city.”

-Given that, and the fact that public transport is so good, you may want to reconsider driving in Paris and leave it to the experts – or the Parisians.
+Given that, and the city’s desire to shift away from cars, and the fact that public transport is so good, you may want to reconsider driving in Paris and leave it to the experts – or the Parisians.

 The Paris metro is one of the world’s best mass-transit systems.
 But you need to know how to navigate it.